-The result is often an image that almost looks real, until it makes you look twice.
-El-Helou also shares tips and tricks on mastering the photo manipulation on YouTube.
+The result is often an image that almost looks real until it makes you look twice.
+El-Helou shares a few tips and tricks on mastering photo manipulation on YouTube.

 His Instagram is a feed of fantasy worlds.
 And his YouTube channel shows just how the image was created.

-Another artist that invites fans to see the behind-the-scenes process.
+This is another artist who invites fans to see the behind-the-scenes process.
 Andhika Zanhuar creates fantasy worlds using Photoshop manipulation techniques.